At a glance

 - Stained blood smear: A thin film of blood is stained and studied under a microscope for the presence of organisms on the red blood cells.
 This can return a false negative as the pathogen comes and goes in cycles.
 Several blood samples taken over a period of days will be necessary.

-- Polymerase Chain Reaction (PCR): This is a test which detects the organism in the blood.
+- Polymerase chain reaction (PCR): This is a test that detects the organism in the blood.
 It greatly amplifies the DNA of the organism, even in small amounts.

 Treatment of hemoplasmosis includes both supportive care and antibiotics.

 - Corticosteroids to diminish the immune-mediated component of the disease process.